tagawa/maison-hina/en/setup.md

 ## Raspberry Pi

-We use a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) (8GB RAM, ARM 64-bit).
+We use a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/){:target="_blank" rel="noopener"} (8GB RAM, ARM 64-bit).

-The operating system is [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) Lite "Trixie" (released December 2025, based on Debian 13).
+The operating system is [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/){:target="_blank" rel="noopener"} Lite "Trixie" (released December 2025, based on Debian 13).
 It's the lightweight version with no desktop environment.

 ## Software

 Video capture and encoding uses GStreamer (`gst-launch-1.0` with `libcamerasrc`).
-The stream is sent via RTMP to [MediaMTX](https://github.com/bluenviron/mediamtx), which re-serves it as an RTSP stream on the local network.
+The stream is sent via RTMP to [MediaMTX](https://github.com/bluenviron/mediamtx){:target="_blank" rel="noopener"}, which re-serves it as an RTSP stream on the local network.
 We chose this setup so we can watch the stream on the local network and stream to YouTube at the same time, with relatively low overhead.
 One of the priorities is keeping the temperature low!

 The colour mode is slightly desaturated because the infrared LEDs create a bright purple image, even on their lowest brightness.